Christian Conservatives Must Not Compromise

 Headless hostess, Hamas-style

-By / Israel Insider — Permalink
+By David Frankfurter / Israel Insider

 In September, I wrote of the Palestinian children's role model — pretty 18 year-old suicide bomber and children's television presenter Zainab Ali Issa Abu Salem (article link at left).
+The power of this image was not lost on the 'political and social services' wing of Hamas. |

 McQ: This is one of those times, so I'll let the story speak for itself.
 Its not just the picture, which is disturbing enough, its how its being used.